amitkulkarni78/ComplaintApp2/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Usage

+clone the repository in the folder you want to execute the application.
+Prior to cloning this repo you must have the Complaint App Server.
+If you dont have here is the repo link.https://github.com/amitkulkarni78/ComplaintAppServer.git.

+once the server is runnig , open the root folder of the app in command prompt and enter command `ng server`.
+The app will be running.
+Now visit `http://localhost:4200/` on your browser to access the application.